DavidHe1127/Mr.He_HandBook/CommonTooling/git.md

   - It always creates a new commit to include all other commits done on source branch.
 This lead to non-linear commit history.

 #### fast-forward merge
 It occurs when branches have not diverged when merging.
-By diverged, it means target branch has new changes since source branch is checked out from it.
+By diverged, it means there has been a commit to the parent branch that's not on the feature branch.

 ```
 o ---- o ---- A ---- B  origin/master